-- · When the engine is restarted, Forward Collision-Avoidance Assist will always turn on. - If 'Off' is selected from the settings menu, the Forward Collision-Avoidance Assist will not operate so the driver should always be aware of the surroundings and drive safely.
+When the engine is restarted, Forward Collision-Avoidance Assist will always turn on.
+However, if 'Off' is selected after the engine is restarted, note that Forward Collision Avoidance will not be active.
+The driver must take extra precaution while driving and always be aware of the vehicle surroundings.